How to bet on football online: The basics of gambling on the UK’s most popular sport

 Can I bet on live football matches?

 Yes, you can bet on live football.
-All major UK bookmakers will offer in-play betting for pretty much all professional leagues.
+All major UK bookmakers will offer in-play betting options for pretty much all professional leagues.

 Is football betting legal in the UK?